 How to bet on football games

-There are four basic ways you can bet on the NFL at retail sportsbooks and online betting sites in PA.
+There are a few basic ways you can bet on the NFL at retail sportsbooks and online betting sites in PA.
 These include:

 - Moneyline: A basic NFL bet where you pick the winner of a game and book the bet at the odds posted at the time you place that bet.
 Favorites have a negative (-) moneyline figure where you must lay money to win money.
 The negative number indicates how much you’ll need to bet to win $100.
 Underdogs have a positive (+) moneyline figure.
 The positive number indicates how much you’ll earn for every $100 you bet.